Mennan Salih

 I found the choice of optional modules really impressive and exciting (where else would I get to study a module on happiness, with a focus on the Arab world?) and felt like I was making more progress than I'd anticipated with my language skills.
 To think that I went from just having learnt the Arabic alphabet to confidently writing essays in the language in three years...
 It's amazing!

 Linguistics gave me so much freedom to explore aspects of languages that interested me.
 I still remember the essay in which I analysed the use of English language by native speakers of Cypriot Turkish - using my grandmother as a case study!
-I love that I produced work during the program that was meaningful to me.
+I love that I produced work during the programme that was meaningful to me.

 How have you found academic support as part of your studies?